 Sensory and/or physical needs – Some children require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities generally provided.
 Many children with sensory and/or physical needs will require specialist support and/or equipment to access their learning.
 Examples include but are not limited to: vision impairment (VI), hearing impairment (HI), multi-sensory impairment (MSI), physical disability (PD).

-The school assesses the full range of the child’s needs.
+The schools assess the full range of the child’s needs.
 The support provided is based on the understanding of their strengths and abilities as well as needs and then seeks to address them all using appropriate and targeted interventions.

 Other considerations